Deybacsi/terminalbot/docs/install.md

 git submodule update
 ```

-After install, you should [configure](/terminalbot/configure) your bot, and compile.
+Now you should [configure](/terminalbot/configure) your bot, and compile.